benson-31/Aden_Benson_DE300/homework_3/readme.md

 ## Expected Outputs
 1. Part 1 - TF-IDF.
 Part 1 calculates the TF-IDF term for each document.
 The final output calculates the tf_idf measure for each term in the first five documents in our dataset.
 2. Part 2 - SVM.
 Part 2 finds the loss term for our given data then predicts based on a y_hat function.
 The final output contains the objective value of our given data, the predictions using the y_hat function, and the loss function of our predictors.

-## Note on Docker
-The assignment requires that this code be run in an EC2 instance so a docker container can be constructed.
-However, I found that running this code on an EC2 instance was incredibly difficult, and all cells were run locally.
-I spent hours trying to convert my local code into EC2-friendly code that wouldn't crash my instance, but unfortunately AWS could not handle the large csv files used in this assignment.
-Each time I called .collect() or .show() after an operation, I would have to reboot my EC2 instance.